code-and-effect/effective_addresses/README.md

 ### Model

-To create a address, just add the mixin to your existing model and specify the name of the address
+Add the mixin to your existing model and specify the name or names of the addresses it should respond to:

-To use without any validations, just add the mixin to your existing model:

 ```ruby
 class User